dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 ---
 # Definition of Selfish Nodes:

-The problem of the selfish knot according to [Bakakhouya](https://ieeexplore.ieee.org/abstract/document/4756492) is that it participates in routing functions by agreeing to forward packets on behalf of other nodes, but instead silently discards packets in an attempt to save energy and bandwidth.
+The problem of the selfish nodes according to [Bakakhouya](https://ieeexplore.ieee.org/abstract/document/4756492) is that it participates in routing functions by agreeing to forward packets on behalf of other nodes, but instead silently discards packets in an attempt to save energy and bandwidth.

 * There are two types of us selfish: